-Alliance Leichtman-Levine has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
+McKinzie has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
 This master strategy is especially important for ELs.
-Also, Alliance Leichtman-Levine offers after-school tutoring.
-For EL students who cannot attend tutoring, there are opportunities to work with teachers at nutrition/lunch, as well as before school in certain cases.
+Also, McKinzie offers after-school tutoring.
+If students cannot stay after school, they can also receive support during lunch and nutrition.
+Students also receive support during advisory with the ELD Specialist.
 Our teachers are trained in strategically analyzing CELDT data to ensure that they can use the data to better group students, differentiate instruction, and implement EL strategies.
+We also use interim and other internal assessments to group students.